-- 1. Physical intervention should only be used in exceptional circumstances i.e. if the child's behaviour presents a danger to: - a) The child him or herself - b) Other people - c) Serious damage to property - 2.
-Physical intervention should be used only as a last resort i.e. if dialogue and diversion have failed. - 3.
+- 1. Physical intervention should only be used in exceptional circumstances, i.e. if the child's behaviour presents a danger to: - a) The child him or herself - b) Other people - c) Serious damage to property - 2.
+Physical intervention should be used only as a last resort, i.e. if dialogue and diversion have failed. - 3.
 It should not be used to force compliance with staff instructions unless related to the above and should not be used as a form of punishment. - 4.
 Physical intervention should not continue longer than necessary.
 As soon as it is safe to do so the physical intervention should be gradually relaxed. - 5.
 The age and the size of the child should be taken into consideration when applying physical intervention.
 Only the minimum amount of physical intervention to prevent injury or damage should be used. - 6.
 Wherever possible the presence of another member of staff is advisable if physical intervention has to be used.
 This is particularly important where a male teacher has to restrain an adolescent girl. - 7.
-If a child is determined to leave the premises teachers may: - a) Use their physical presence to obstruct the exit and to remonstrate with the child - b) Use appropriate physical intervention to prevent him/her from leaving if in serious danger of injuring themselves or others.
+If a child is determined to leave the premises teachers may: - a) Use their physical presence to obstruct the exit and to remonstrate with the child. - b) Use appropriate physical intervention to prevent him/her from leaving if in serious danger of injuring themselves or others. - 8.
+Any incident involving the use of physical intervention should be reported, verbally to the Headteacher immediately and this should be followed by a written report of the incident within 24 hours.